cs298f25/SpotifyWebProject/deploy.md

-Will contain information on how to deploy the service.
+Run `./localdeploy.sh` to run the flask server locally.